 - Application for Determining Returning Resident Status, Form DS-117.
 Select Fees for current Department of State fees.

 Additionally, if you are approved for Returning Resident (SB-1) status, the following fees will be required based on the immigrant visa processing explained below:

-- Form DS-260 application processing and security surcharge fees
+- Form DS-260 application processing fee

 - Medical exam and vaccination fees

 The U.S. Embassy or Consulate will provide you with specific instructions for the remainder of the processing for your Returning Resident (SB-1) immigrant visa.
 While exact instructions may vary by embassy or consulate, these instructions will include: